 Step 2 : Press into a pan.
 First, place a piece of parchment paper in an 8 X 8 pan for easy clean up.
 This also makes it simple to remove the bars from the pan.

-Press the oat mixture into the pan.
+Press the oat peanut butter mixture into the prepared baking dish.
 Use your hands or the back of a spoon to press the mixture down tightly, especially into the corners.

-Step 3 : Melt the chocolate.
-Place the dark chocolate in a pot and melt on the stove over low heat.
+Step 3 : Melt chocolate chips.
+Place the dark chocolate in a pot or saucepan and melt on the stove over low heat.
 Stir continuously to prevent burning.
 You can also melt the chocolate in a bowl over a pot of simmering water.
 This helps to melt the chocolate easily without worrying about it burning.

 If the chocolate is looking a little too thick, add a tablespoon of coconut oil to help thin it out.

-Pour the melted chocolate over the oat layer and tilt the pan back and forth to move the chocolate around and even it out.
+Pour the chocolate mixture over the oat layer and tilt the pan back and forth to move the chocolate around and even it out.

 Place the pan in the fridge to chill for at least 30 minutes until the chocolate is set.

-It's best to cut these chocolate peanut butter oatmeal bars while the chocolate is just set and not super hard.
+It's best to cut these no bake chocolate oat bars while the chocolate is just set and not super hard.
 I found the idea time to set was 30 - 45 minutes in the fridge.
 It's okay if they chill for longer, just let the pan thaw for a few minutes to soften the chocolate a little before cutting.

 Use a sharp metal knife to cut the bars.
 For clean and even cuts, wipe off the knife after each cut.